 The climate in the Jackson County area is humid subtropical, with hot, rainy summers and cool, generally dry winters.
 Recharge to ground water is entirely dependent on rainfall.
 The closest long-term annual rainfall total data for Jackson County were obtained from the Chipley National Weather Service reporting station, approximately 20 miles west of Marianna.
 In a typical year, 38% of the annual rainfall occurs during the summer rainy season from June through September.
 May and October are typically the driest months.
 Rainfall and temperature data were reviewed for the 30-year period of record from 1981 to 2010 (Table 2.2).
 Annual rainfall averages about 58 inches per year (in/yr) with an average air temperature of about 66oF (National Oceanic and Atmospheric Administration [NOAA] 2010).

 There is a significant relationship between the temporal and spatial patterns of rainfall.
 From 2006–07 was the second driest two-year period of record (the lowest was 1954–55).
 Associated with this drought was a period of low spring discharge and high ground water pumpage for irrigation.
 Periods of low spring discharge may follow periods of low rainfall and high ground water pumpage.
-Periods of high spring discharge may similarly follow periods of higher rainfall and lower pumpage (Bartel 2011).
+Periods of high spring discharge may similarly follow periods of higher rainfall and lower pumpage (Bartel et al. 2011).

 Figure 2.9 shows the 30-year historical rainfall trend measured at the Chipley station.
 Over this period, the lowest annual rainfall of 42.48 inches occurred in 2006–07, and the highest annual rainfall of 73.91 inches occurred in 2002.
 The NOAA “normal” value for rainfall from 1981 to 2010 is 58.24 inches.